 We understand that governance for the web within University units may not require direct approval from the academic Head or the Head of Finance for the unit, but with Mosaic we are not able to adjust our site setup processes to be tailored to the specific governance arrangements of each unit, as they vary so widely across the University.
 We have no way of verifying if the approvers proposed are the correct people or not, so we simply require that the academic Head or Head of Finance of the unit are named as the authorisers of requests, as these two roles are common and senior in every department.

-The named approver does not need to send the Mosaic team approval via email as approval is assumed to have been provided prior to submitting the request; the email notification the named approver receives is just confirmation of the request being submitted from within their unit and is for their visibility.
+The named approver does not need to send the Mosaic team approval via email as approval is assumed to have been provided before the request is submitted; the email notification the named approver receives is just confirmation of the request being submitted from within their unit and is for their visibility.

 If the Site Request contains the correct details, we can create the site space for your website quickly - usually within a week.
 (During holiday periods, the time may be a little longer.)

 If we need to query with you the information you have submitted, the process will take longer.
 For this reason, we strongly suggest you discuss your request with colleagues first and ensure that you have approval from the appropriate authority, according to the web governance rules applying in your part of the University.
 It will minimise delays if you read the guidance notes on the Site Request form!

 We typically create 10 - 20 new website spaces on Mosaic each month.